 Up to three photographs are a welcome part of accepted articles.
 Each photograph must be accompanied by a short caption and photo credit information.
 Please contact Ella Wilcox at EllaW@nafme.org if you feel it is necessary to have more than three photographs included with your article.
 Acceptable file formats for photographs include TIFF, EPS, and JPEG, and PDF Microsoft Application Files are acceptable for vector art (line art).

-Editorial Policy.
-All manuscripts accepted for publication are edited to conform with MEJ style policies, which are based on The Chicago Manual of Style (16th ed.).
+Policies.
+All manuscripts accepted for publication are edited to conform with MEJ style policies, which are based on The Chicago Manual of Style (17th ed.).
 We use endnotes, not the author-date system.
 Manuscripts may also be edited to meet the requests of the Editorial Committee or to fit available space.
 Edited copy is sent electronically to the author for approval before publication.
-Final decisions about scheduling of publication, style, title, presentation, grammar, artwork, and deleted passages remain with the editor.
+Peer review is double anonymized and final decisions about scheduling of publication, style, title, presentation, grammar, artwork, and deleted passages remain with the editor.

 Audio-Video Policy.
 Because Music Educators Journal (MEJ) primarily reaches members of the National Association for Music Education in digital form, authors are welcome to supplement their articles with high-quality sound and visual elements that enhance the presentation of their ideas.